 Following the JKLM release, over 100 sources of drinking water in the area surrounding JKLM's Reese Hollow 118 well pad were sampled.
 This included sampling of residential groundwater wells, public drinking water source groundwater wells, and natural springs used as private and public drinking water sources.
-Surface waters (i.e., ponds) were also sampled.
+Surface waters (i.e., ponds and streams) were also sampled.
 See Figures 1 and 2 for site layout, the general location of water sampling, and demographic information for the Coudersport area.
 (Note, only general geographic information is provided for the locations of drinking water sources to protect individual privacy.)
 A limited number of private drinking water sources were contaminated by chemicals released by JKLM.
 PADEP issued letters to six homeowners indicating these homeowners' drinking water sources were impacted or were presumed to have been impacted by JKLM activities.
 PADEP worked with JKLM to ensure drinking water was provided to these homeowners until the groundwater supply was determined to no longer be contaminated with JKLM-injected chemicals.
 The PADEP considered the groundwater sources to no longer be impacted when contaminant concentrations were below PADEP's levels of health/potability concern for multiple sampling events over time, or the water was restored to its original state of groundwater quality.
-Well monitoring continued for approximately six months (September 2015 through February 2016), at which time PADEP determined all wells were restored and monitoring was concluded.
+Well monitoring continued for approximately six months (September 2015 through February 2016), at which time PADEP determined all wells were restored.
+During the public comment period (January 2019), PADEP informed ATSDR that additional sampling was conducted in the impacted area; however, these data were not made available to ATSDR and are not included in this health consultation.